brodieG/r2c/README.md

   similar which are currently omitted.
 [^6]: The first compilation can be quite slow as it requires loading the compiler, etc.  Subsequent compilations run in the tenths of seconds.
+[^7]: For this very specific task R also provides `rowsum`, but as it is limited to sums and we cannot separate the splitting and summing steps for timing we will not discuss it further.